deckhouse/deckhouse/helm_helpers/charts/deckhouse_lib_helm/README.md

-# Helm utils template definitions for Deckhouse modules
+# Helm library for Deckhouse modules

 ## Table of contents